Stereographic Multiple-Try Metropolis: Stereographic Multiple-Try Metropolis

-The geometric and uniform ergodicity of the random-walk Metropolis (RWM) algorithm have been extensively studied.
-For heavy-tailed target distributions, it is well known that RWM is not geometrically ergodic \cite{jarner2000geometric, jarner2003necessary, jarner2007convergence, roberts1996geometric}.
-Although one might intuitively expect that multi-try Metropolis (MTM) could improve convergence over RWM, it is not expected to achieve geometric ergodicity under such conditions.
+Next, we compare the ergodic properties of SMTM and MTM for heavy-tailed distributions.
+We show that MTM lacks geometric ergodicity for any heavy-tailed distribution, whereas SMTM can achieve uniform ergodicity under certain conditions.
+Recall that a Markov chain with transition kernel $P$ is said to be geometrically ergodic if for any $x$ and $n\in\mathbb{N}$ we have $\|P^n(x,\cdot)-\pi(\cdot)\|_{\text{TV}}\leq C(x)r^n$ with constant $r\in(0,1)$, where $\|\cdot\|_{\text{TV}}$ represents the total variation.
+A Markov chain is said to be uniformly ergodic if for any $\epsilon>0$, there exists $N\in\mathbb{N}$ such that $\|P^N(x,\cdot)-\pi(\cdot)\|_{\text{TV}}\leq\epsilon,\forall x$.
+The geometric and uniform ergodicity of RWM has been extensively studied.
+For heavy-tailed target distributions, it is well known that RWM is not geometrically ergodic \citep{jarner2000geometric, jarner2003necessary, jarner2007convergence, roberts1996geometric}.
+Although one might intuitively expect that MTM could improve convergence over RWM, it is not expected to achieve geometric ergodicity under such conditions.
 However, to the best of our knowledge, no rigorous result confirming this has been established in the existing literature.
-In the following proposition, we provide a formal proof showing that random-walk-based MTM, like RWM, fails to be geometrically ergodic when the target distribution is heavy-tailed. \begin{proposition} Suppose $q$ is a random-walk-based proposal distribution, i.e., $q(x,y) = q(\|x-y\|)$, satisfying $\int_{\mathbb{R}^d} \|x\| q(\|x\|)\dee x < \infty$.
-Suppose an MTM algorithm with a fixed number of candidates $N$, proposal distribution $q$, target distribution $\pi$, and weight function $\omega$ is ergodic.
+In the following proposition, we provide a formal proof, following similar arguments as in \cite{jarner2000geometric}, showing that random-walk-based MTM fails to be geometrically ergodic when the target distribution is heavy-tailed. \begin{proposition} Suppose $q$ is a random-walk-based proposal distribution, i.e., $q(x,y) = q(\|x-y\|)$, satisfying $\int_{\mathbb{R}^d} \|x\| q(\|x\|)\dee x < \infty$.
+Suppose an MTM algorithm with a fixed number of candidates $N$, proposal distribution $q$, target distribution $\pi$, and weight function $\omega$, is ergodic.
 If it is geometrically ergodic, then there exists $s>0$ such that

 \end{proposition} \begin{proof} See \cref{proof:prop:mtm non uniform}. \end{proof}